JPrier/Resume/index.md

 **DynaPlay**

 A Game that is fully procedurally generated, try to get through the most amount of procedurally generated minigames
-- runs fully on the client no need to run a backend
+- runs fully on the client with no need to run a backend
-- Can generate unique games that will always be playable
+- Can generate unique games that are guaranteed playable